Mix

 • The concrete It is a mixture of water, sand and cement in specific proportions that, once solidified and dried, acquires its hardness and uniformity.

-You may be interested: Nickel
+You may be interested: Alcohols

 Continue in: Heterogeneous mixture